 I did not bother with the printed program.

-A Midsummer Night Dream was a production of the Richmond Shakespeare Society who is based at the Mary Wallace Theatre, The Embankment, Twickenham.
-Buying tickets for performances there require an annual membership.
+A Midsummer Night Dream was a production of the Richmond Shakespeare Society, based at the Mary Wallace Theatre in Twickenham.
+Most tickets require an annual membership.

 Founded in 1934 this amateur dramatic society performs Shakespeare every summer in the Fountain Gardens.
 We paid £15 per ticket.